 12. Bill Mason:

 Bill Mason is one of the most successful thieves in the history that have gain recognition for numerous successful robberies.
 His most popular robbery was the stealing of gold medal of the famous athlete Johny Weissmuller.
-It is believed that later on the medal was returned by the thief to the winner through post.
+It is believed that later on the medal was returned by the thief to the winner through the post.

-Veerappan carried numerous sorts of wild games, smuggling thousands tonnes of sandalwood and ivory and even killed the strongest forest officer.
+Veerappan carried numerous sorts of wild games, smuggling thousands of tonnes of sandalwood and ivory and even killed the strongest forest officer.
 Eventually, he was killed in an encounter, but his terror is still aloud among the village residents.

 14. Vicenzo Peruggia:

 Formerly, he worked in a gallery and stole painting during the daytime, hiding its identity and adorning the uniform of a senior officer.
 He even smuggled successfully the painting to Italy.
-The painting remained there for couple of years.
+The painting remained there for a couple of years.
 But ultimately, the thief and painting were caught and he was imprisoned.

 15. Frank William Abangale, Jr:

 He was famous for carrying cheque frauds across 26 countries in just five years.
-He started his criminal career at the age of 16 years.
+Frank started his criminal career at the age of 16 years.
 He gave rise to one of the biggest robberies and when he was caught by the FBI, he then switched to an honest profession of operating a financial consulting business.

 16. Francois Villon:

-He was a famous robber of the 15th century.
+Francois was a famous robber of the 15th century.
 He spent his childhood as an orphan, but later he was adopted by a rich clerk.
 He was an intelligent student but he turned to crime and joined a gang of robbers, known as Gang Des Coquillards.

 17. Alan Golder: